How Renewable Energy Helps Reduce Carbon Footprint

 5. Biomass Energy: A Renewable Alternative

-Fossil fuels, such as coal, oil, and natural gas, are major contributors to carbon emissions.
-By transitioning to renewable energy sources, we can significantly reduce our dependency on these harmful energy sources and slow down the progression of global warming.
+Fossil fuels such as oil, coal, and natural gas are the largest contributors to carbon emissions.
+With renewable energy sources, dependence on these harmful energy resources can be significantly reduced and the global warming rate decreased.

 Enhancing Energy Efficiency